nestjs/docs.nestjs.com/content/modules.md

   </tr>
   <tr>
     <td><code>exports</code></td>
-    <td>the subset of <code>providers</code> that are provided by this module and should be available in the other modules</td>
+    <td>the subset of <code>providers</code> that are provided by this module and should be available in other modules which import this module</td>
   </tr>
 </table>

 The module **encapsulates** providers by default.
-It means that it's impossible to inject providers that are neither directly part of the current module nor they're exported from the imported modules.
+This means that it's impossible to inject providers that are neither directly part of the current module nor exported from the imported modules.

 #### Feature modules

 The `CatsController` and `CatsService` belong to the same application domain.
-We shall consider to move them to a feature module, being the `CatsModule`.
+As they are closely related, it makes sense to move them into a feature module.
+We'll do this by creating the `CatsModule`.

 ```typescript
 @@filename(cats/cats.module.ts)